danilw/shadertoy-to-video-with-FBO/README.rst

 shadertoy-render
 ================

-**What is it**: creating video from shaders on Shadertoy.
-This my fork has many changes and fixes from original.
+**What is it**: creating video from shaders on Shadertoy with buffers support.
+*This setup is complete junk-solution, but it works.*

 **Windows OS** support instruction, **how to launch it on Windows OS** scroll down. (tested/works on Linux and Windows)